hwdsl2/setup-ipsec-vpn/README.md

 Alternatively, you may customize IKEv2 setup options by running the <a href="docs/ikev2-howto.md#using-helper-scripts" target="_blank">helper script</a> without the `--auto` parameter.

-### Internal VPN IP addresses
+### Internal VPN IPs

-When connecting using `IPsec/L2TP` mode, the VPN server has IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.
+When connecting using `IPsec/L2TP` mode, the VPN server has internal IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.
 Clients are assigned internal IPs from `192.168.42.10` to `192.168.42.250`.
 To check which IP is assigned to a client, view the connection status on the VPN client.

 When connecting using `IPsec/XAuth ("Cisco IPsec")` or `IKEv2` mode, the VPN server \*does not\* have an internal IP within the VPN subnet `192.168.43.0/24`.
 Clients are assigned internal IPs from `192.168.43.10` to `192.168.43.250`.

 You may use these internal VPN IPs for communication.
-However, note that the IPs assigned to clients are dynamic, and many VPN clients have firewalls that may block such traffic.
+However, note that the IPs assigned to VPN clients are dynamic, and firewalls on client devices may block such traffic.

 ### L2TP kernel support